Establish a data-driven culture with Azure Synapse Analytics and Power BI

 Azure Synapse analytics automatically understands and scans those queries and identifies the materialized views that can experience the query performance.
 Then, it automatically creates those aggregations and keeps them using the performance accelerator feature.

 Query fusion is another capability added to fuse the query or get the results faster from Azure Synapse in Power BI.
-These are the new features that make this combination of Power BI running on Azure Synapse unbeatable from any others where you can run your analytics on any other platform.
+These are the new features that make this combination of Azure synapse analytics and Power BI a truly intelligent analytics solution.

 VP- Cloud Solutions | Motifworks